Self-harm - more than just attention seeking behaviour

 Management of this behaviour can be divided into two main areas:

 - The immediate management on presentation

 In the first instance, the key to management is getting a clear understanding of the behaviour and that involves taking the time to 'interview' the individual at a time and place when they are able to give as much information as they can about their mental state.

 In the longer term, individuals may only have contact with practice nurses, GPs or A&E departments to simply dress their wounds.
 It is so important that the opportunity is taken during wound dressing to engage with the patient and show them that you are interested in understanding why they have self-harmed.
 Treating your patient with respect, understanding and kindness at this stage will improve their chances of engaging positively in further psychological treatment.

 Most effective treatment

-For those who present with recurrent self-harm, the most effective psychological treatment is dialectal behavioural therapy (DBT).
-DBT is a modified form of Cognitive Behavioural Therapy (CBT) which is focused on improving emotional regulation skills.
-It is usually done in a group setting with elements of individual support and involves helping the patient to understand their subjective state around an episode of self-harm or impulsive behaviour, which ultimately improves their regulation and reduces the chances of it happening again.
+For those who present with recurrent self-harm, the most effective psychological treatment is dialectal behaviour therapy (DBT).
+DBT is a modified form of cognitive behavioural therapy (CBT) which is focused on improving emotional regulation skills.
+It is usually done in a group setting with elements of individual support, and involves helping the patient to understand their subjective state around an episode of self-harm or impulsive behaviour, which ultimately improves their regulation and reduces the chances of it happening again.

 Priory has a nationwide network of hospitals and wellbeing centres that are well placed to support your patients and offer fast access to therapy for self-harming behaviour.